 Scans can show cortical and deep abnormalities involving both the grey and white matter, and grey-white matter junctions in special, mainly related to ischemic lesions 3.
 Varicella zoster virus vasculopathy rarely can also affect the spinal-cord causing putative infarction.

 Subarachnoid and intracerebral hemorrhage can also occur.

 Contrast enhancement could be present in some lesions indicating breakdown of the blood–brain barrier.

 About 70% of patients show vascular abnormalities on angiographic studies (CTA/MRA/DSA) 4.
 The main feature is the presence of segmental arterial constrictions often followed by post stenotic dilatation, also creating a beading pattern.
 Occlusions could also be shown.

 It is important to note that a negative angiogram does not exclude the diagnosis, as the disease in small arteries is not detected as readily as in large arteries 3.

 Treatment and prognosis

-Patients are usually treated with intravenous aciclovir (category 3 of evidence).
+Patients are usually treated with antiviral medications, such as intravenous acyclovir.

 - 1. Häusler MG, Ramaekers VT, Reul J et-al. Early and late onset manifestations of cerebral vasculitis related to varicella zoster.
 Neuropediatrics.
 1998;29 (04): 202-7. doi:10.1055/s-2007-973561 - Pubmed citation